falsandtru/pjax-api/api/event/index.md

 ## pjax:fetch

-Dispatched from `window` object after requesting the page.
+Dispatched from the `window` object after requesting the page.

 ## pjax:unload

-Dispatched from `window` object before updating the page.
+Dispatched from the `window` object before updating the page.

 ## pjax:content

-Dispatched from `document` object after updating the contents, styles, and scripts, before scrolling.
+Dispatched from the `document` object after updating the contents, styles, and scripts, before scrolling.

 ## pjax:ready

-Dispatched from `document` object after updating the contents, styles, scripts, and scroll position.
+Dispatched from the `document` object after updating the contents, styles, scripts, and scroll position.

 ## pjax:load

-Dispatched from `window` object after updating the page.
+Dispatched from the `window` object after updating the page.
 This event waits for loading of `img`, `iframe` and `frame` elements.